-Crystal Beach Resort in Narciso, Zambales is perhaps one of the most popular resorts in the area and it’s easy to understand why.
-Aside form the fact that the resort can accommodate hundreds of guests, there are also quite a number of spots that most people would refer to as instagrammable.
+Crystal Beach Resort in Narciso, Zambales is perhaps one of the most popular resorts in the area, and it’s easy to understand why.
+Aside from the fact that the resort can accommodate hundreds of guests, there are also quite a number of spots that most people would refer to as instagrammable.

 With only my curiosity as the main driving force for visiting the resort, I came with almost no expectations.
 Since we were visiting on a weekday and we were only planning to pitch our tent, we decided to go straight to the resort as walk-in guests.
 The very first thing I noticed was how organized the flow was, from parking your car to checking in, it’s quite obvious how over the years they’ve already come to refine the whole process.

-We brought our own tents so we only had to pay Php 550 per person which came with a Php 250 stub that can be used to purchase food and drinks at their restaurant.
-Unfortunately, most items on their menu are actually quite pricey so we decided to just use the stub for breakfast to maximize its worth.
+We brought our tents so we only had to pay Php 550 per person which came with a Php 250 stub that can be used to purchase food and drinks at their restaurant.
+Unfortunately, most items on their menu are quite pricey, so we decided just to use the stub for breakfast to maximize its worth.
 We each paid an additional Php 30 on top of the stub amount to avail of their buffet breakfast.

 Crystal Beach Accommodations

 Crystal beach resort offers different types of accommodations – tent pitching, glamping, fan rooms and air-conditioned rooms.
 Not all rooms have their private restrooms, so that’s one thing guests will need to take note of.
 One thing I found unappealing was how everything felt so disorganized – campsites and cottages scattered in different areas with only the glamping tents fenced within their own area.
 But since I’m a person who appreciates a more systematic layout, other people may find charm in all that chaos.
 The good thing about this is, cottages are far enough from each other which will give guests a better sense of privacy.

 For a complete list of their rates, refer to their website.

 Sample accommodation costs are as follows: